-A description of the ratings, based on the above five parameters can be found in Table 2.
-Table A7 of Appendix A of the WP03 Data Report (Golder 2018) provides more detailed descriptions of the condition of discontinuities (therein referred to as Joint Condition Rating or JCR), compared to the original RMR'89 table, and were tailored for this project.
+A description of the ratings based on the above five parameters can be found in Table 2.
+Table 7 of Appendix A of the WP03 Data Report (Golder 2020a) provides more detailed descriptions of the condition of discontinuities (therein referred to as Joint Condition Rating or JCR), compared to the original RMR'89 table, and were tailored for this project.
 When assigning the RMR Index rating for UCS, RQD and Spacing parameters, interpolations were carried out between defined rating categories.
-When assigning the RMR Index rating for the Groundwater condition parameter to areas coincident with HCFs, the general condition of 'Damp' was applied ($R_5 = 10$).
+When assigning the RMR Index rating for UCS, referred to a rating for the Groundwater condition parameter to areas coincident with HCFs, the general condition of 'Damp' was applied ( $R_5 = 10$ ).